 - Talaat Mostafa Group Holding TMG Holding S.A.E. ("Company" or "Parent Company") was established on 13 February 2007 under the provisions of law 95 of 1992 and its executive regulation. - The Company was registered with the commercial register number 187398 on April 3, 2007.
-The Company has a term of 25 years. - The main objective of the Company is participating in the incorporation of shareholding companies or participating in the capital increase of such companies. - The Company's headquarters and legal domicile is 36, Mosadek st., Dokki Giza Arabic Republic of Egypt. - The Consolidated financial statements of the Company and its subsidiaries ("Group") for the period ended 31 March 2024 were issued on 12 August 2024 according to the Board of Directors' resolution issued at that date.
+The Company has a term of 25 years. - The main objective of the Company is participating in the incorporation of shareholding companies or participating in the capital increase of such companies. - The Company's headquarters and legal domicile is 36, Mosadek St., Dokki Giza Arabic Republic of Egypt. - The interim consolidated financial statements of the Company and its subsidiaries ("Group") for the three months ended 31 March 2025 were issued on 15 March 2025 according to the Board of Directors' resolution issued at that date.